Does the $\ell_1$-norm Learn a Sparse Graph under Laplacian Constrained Graphical Models?: Introduction

-In recent years, Laplacian constrained GGM has received increasing attention in signal processing and machine learning over graphs \citep{dong2019learning,lake2010discovering,lawrence2012unifying,ortega2018graph,shuman2013emerging}.
-Under Laplacian constrained GGM, graph Laplacian learning can be formulated as Laplacian structural precision matrix estimation.
-Unlike general GGM with a general positive definite precision matrix, the precision matrix in Laplacian constrained GGM enjoys the spectral property that its eigenvalues and eigenvectors can be interpreted as spectral frequencies and Fourier basis \citep{shuman2013emerging}, which is very useful in computing graph Fourier transform in graph signal processing \citep{ortega2018graph,shuman2013emerging}, and graph convolutional networks \citep{locallyBruna,niepert2016learning,ruiz2019invariance}.
-To learn a graph Laplacian, the authors \citet{dong2016learning,egilmez2017graph,gadde2015probabilistic,zhang2012analyzing} formulated the graph signals as random variables under the Laplacian constrained GGM.
-The learned graph under Laplacian constrained GGM favours smooth graph signal representations \citep{dong2016learning}, since the graph Laplacian quadratic term quantifies the smoothness of graph signals \citep{kalofolias2016learn,kumar2019structured}.
-The authors \citet{kumar2019structured} proposed to learn structured graphs under the Laplacian constrained GGM where a number of graph structures can be learned by imposing different Laplacian spectral constraints.
+In recent years, Laplacian constrained GGM has received increasing attention in signal processing and machine learning over graphs \citep{dong2019learning,ortega2018graph,shuman2013emerging,pmlr-v130-ying21a}.
+Under Laplacian constrained GGM, graph learning can be formulated as Laplacian constrained precision matrix estimation.
+Unlike general GGM with a general positive definite precision matrix, the precision matrix in Laplacian constrained GGM enjoys the spectral property that its eigenvalues and eigenvectors can be interpreted as spectral frequencies and Fourier basis \citep{shuman2013emerging}, which is very useful in computing graph Fourier transform in graph signal processing \citep{ortega2018graph,shuman2013emerging}, and graph convolutional networks \citep{locallyBruna,niepert2016learning,ruiz2019invariance}. \citet{dong2016learning,egilmez2017graph,gadde2015probabilistic,zhang2012analyzing} formulated the graph signals as random variables under the Laplacian constrained GGM.
+The learned graph under Laplacian constrained GGM favours smooth graph signal representations \citep{dong2016learning}, since the graph Laplacian quadratic term quantifies the smoothness of graph signals \citep{kalofolias2016learn,kumar2019unified}. \citet{kumar2019structured} proposed to learn structured graphs under the Laplacian constrained GGM where a number of graph structures can be learned by imposing different Laplacian spectral constraints.
 A regularized Laplacian constrained GGM was proposed for graph structure discovery \citep{lake2010discovering} and dimensionality reduction \citep{lawrence2012unifying}, where the precision matrix is a Laplacian matrix plus a very small diagonal matrix.
-The underlying assumption in \citep{lake2010discovering,lawrence2012unifying} is that each data feature is independent and identically distributed sampled from a regularized Laplacian constrained GGM.
+The underlying assumption in \citep{lake2010discovering,lawrence2012unifying} is that each data feature is independent and identically distributed sampled from a regularized Laplacian constrained GGM. \citet{NEURIPS2021_a64a034c,NEURIPS2022_5adff4d5} extended the Laplacian constrained GGM to handle heavy-tailed settings for the scenario of learning graphs in financial markets.
 However, sparse graph learning under Laplacian constrained GGM remains to be further explored.
 For example, how to effectively and efficiently learn a sparse graph and how to characterize the statistical error of the estimation under Laplacian constrained GGM are to be investigated.